Trencher (tableware): Literature

-This episode is alluded to in Allen Tate's poem "The Mediterranean", although Tate calls them "plates".

 The Middle Ages, Everyday Life in Medieval Europe by Jeffrey L. Singman (Sterling publishers) offers the following observation: "The place setting also included a trencher, a round slice of bread from the bottom or the top of an old loaf, having a hard crust and serving as a plate.
 After the meal, the sauce-soaked trenchers were probably distributed to servants or the poor.
 Food was served on platters, commonly one platter to two diners, from which they transferred it to their trenchers."

-Shakespeare used the term in at least eleven of his plays.
+Shakespeare used the term at least eleven times in his plays.

 The term appears frequently throughout George R.R.
 Martin's A Song of Ice and Fire series, such as this excerpt from A Dance with Dragons: "The beer was brown, the bread black, the stew a creamy white.
 She served it in a trencher hollowed out of a stale loaf."